 G&A recorded in the statement of operations reflect the normal corporate business cycle.
 The Company strives to provide efficient and cost-effective administrative support to management's ongoing efforts to monitor production costs, and increase shareholder value.

-The details of the changes in the consolidated finance expense for the three and nine months ended June 30, 2014 and 2013 are as follows:
+The details of the changes in the consolidated finance expense for the years ended September 30, 2014 and 2013 are as follows: